vlas-voloshin/JSONSchemaValidation/README.md

 # VVJSONSchemaValidation

-**JSON Schema draft 4 parsing and validation library written in Objective C.**
+**JSON Schema draft 4 parsing and validation library written in Objective-C.**

-`VVJSONSchemaValidation` is a library that provides a set of classes for parsing [JSON Schema draft 4](http://json-schema.org/documentation.html) documents into native Objective C objects and subsequently using them to validate JSON documents.
+`VVJSONSchemaValidation` is a library that provides a set of classes for parsing [JSON Schema draft 4](http://json-schema.org/documentation.html) documents into native Objective-C objects and subsequently using them to validate JSON documents.

 The main feature of the library is an ability to "compile" the schema into a network of objects that describe that schema, so that it could be cached and reused for validation of multiple JSON documents in a performant manner, similar to the way `NSRegularExpression` and `NSDateFormatter` classes are used.
 One of the possible use cases of this library could be early validation of JSON response received from a web service, based on expectations described within the app in a form of JSON Schema.